DrStrangeloovee/syshard-lab-protocol/procedure-and-setup.typ

 // TODO: extend description to what software will be installed/used for what purpose, how these will be configured, at the end of the chapter questions or goal of the analysis (what we intend to find out)/what we explore

-+ *Security updates management*
-  - *Objective:* Ensure the system remains up-to-date with the latest security patches.
-  - *Question:* Can we fully automate security updates and verify that critical patches are applied?
 + *Baseline hardening* (according to the _DevSec Hardening Framework Linux baseline_#footnote("https://dev-sec.io/baselines/linux/"))
   - *Objective:* Apply well known security recommendations for a Debian 12 host.
 This includes reducing the attack surface & applying secure configurations.
   - *Question:* Which results will a security audit still find which would require immediate attention?
++ *SSH hardening* (according to the _DevSec Hardening Framework SSH baseline_#footnote("https://dev-sec.io/baselines/ssh/"))
+  - *Objective:* Harden the SSH service to enforce secure authentication (public key) and disable unsecure options.
+  - *Question:* Is the SSH daemon configured to allow only Protocol 2, disable root logins and password authentication, enforce strong key‐exchange algorithms and ciphers?
 + *Security updates management*
   - *Objective:* Ensure the system remains up-to-date with the latest security patches.
   - *Question:* Can we fully automate security updates and verify that critical patches are applied?
-+ *SSH hardening* (according to the _DevSec Hardening Framework SSH baseline_#footnote("https://dev-sec.io/baselines/ssh/"))
-  - *Objective:* Harden the SSH service to enforce secure authentication (public key) and disable unsecure options.
-  - *Question:* Is the SSH daemon configured to allow only Protocol 2, disable root logins and password authentication, enforce strong key‐exchange algorithms and ciphers?
 // TODO: refine objectives
 + *Minimal attack surface*
   - *Objective:* Remove unneeded software and services.
   - *Questions:* Which default packages and daemons are unnecessary, and how do we remove them?
-+ *Access control*
-  - *Objective:* Enforce strong authentication and least-privilege access.
-  - *Questions:* How do we lock down SSH, user accounts, and sudo to prevent unauthorized entry?
 + *Network protections*
   - *Objective:* Restrict network traffic to only what's required.
   - *Questions:* Can we define a default-deny firewall policy via _nftables_ and verify it blocks unwanted connections?